kgroveshok/z80-homebrew/WORD-LIST.md

  ERA ( n --  )  Deletes all data for file id n on current storage bank | DONE

- OPEN ( n --  )  Sets file id to point to first data page for subsequent READs - CURRENTLY n IS IGNORED AND ONLY ONE STREAM IS SUPPORTED | DONE
+ OPEN ( n -- n )  Sets file id to point to first data page for subsequent READs.
+Pushes the max number of blocks for this file | DONE

  READ ( n -- n  )  Reads next page of file id and push to stack | TESTING - Crashes on second read